linzhi2013/bold_identification/README.md

 # bold_identification

+**Important**

+If you do not how to install Python packages, please refer to `https://packaging.python.org/tutorials/installing-packages/`.
+If you want to learn more about Python, please go to `https://docs.python.org/3/`.
+I cannot offer any support for such kind of problems.

 ## 1 Introduction

 see `https://github.com/linzhi2013/bold_identification`.

-This is a package which can get the taxonomy information of sequences from BOLD [http://www.boldsystems.org/index.php](http://www.boldsystems.org/index.php).
+This is a Python3 package which can get the taxonomy information of sequences from BOLD [http://www.boldsystems.org/index.php](http://www.boldsystems.org/index.php).

 To get the taxonomy information of a sequence from BOLD, what we usually do is: (1) open the website `http://www.boldsystems.org/index.php/IDS_OpenIdEngine` with a browser; (2) Choose a database; (3) input the sequence (4) click `submit` and wait for the result.
 (5) Copy the taxonomy information from the result page.